Treatment centre for organic waste: locally produced compost

 A work of public art integrated in the treatment centre for organic waste

-The site is integrating “Passages exothermiques”, a work of art combining sculpture and digital art created by Montréal artists hilippe Allard and Alexandre Burton.
+The compost centre is integrating “Passages exothermiques”, a work of art combining sculpture and digital art created by Montréal artists hilippe Allard and Alexandre Burton.
+An exothermic phenomenon is characterized by the release of heat.